xhide341/astra-ai/README.md

 # ASTRA AI - Observational learning with AI.

-🧠 Explore discussions with dual AI minds that observe, reflect, and teach together.

-## 🎯 Project Overview

 ASTRA AI is a platform that facilitates dynamic learning through dual AI minds.
 Users can enter a topic and watch as AI agents debate and explore ideas, providing new perspectives through AI dialogue.

 ## 🛠️ Tech Stack